 So if you’re serious about memorizing vocabulary, I’ve given you the toolbox and filled it with literally dozens of tools.
 Noel Van Vliet has shared similar language learning resources here.

 If this hasn’t answered your question, please feel free to phrase it a different way.
 If there are any other questions, by all means send them in.
 I’m happy to answer them.

-Until next time, do some mental pushups using the Magnetic Memory system and then teach someone else what you’ve learned about memorization.
-Teaching a skill is one of the best ways to learn it and helping people improve their memory is one of the best ways we can make the world a better place.
+Until next time, do some mental pushups using the Magnetic Memory Method and then teach someone else what you’ve learned about memorization.
+Teaching a skill is one of the best ways to learn it.
+Helping people improve their memory is one of the best ways we can make the world a better place.
 The more we remember, the more we can remember.
 And the more we learn, the more we can learn.